-We offer toast for breakfast club, weekly soup and fruit at break and afternoon snack.
-All of these are compliant with nutritional guidelines.
+We offer fresh fruit at break time.
+These are compliant with nutritional guidelines.

 Primary Schools:

 Our primary school lunch offer is a two course menu with a choice of main meal, and will be either a starter and a main course, or a main course and a dessert.
 The menu runs on a four week cycle so that there is plenty of choice for pupils.
 The cost for a primary school meal is £2.30.
 Water, and a selection of bread and salad, are provided every day and fruit and yoghurt will be available daily as a dessert option.
 Some larger schools may also have baked potatoes available every day.